martimartins/xmlrpc-chat/README.md

 ## running the client
     python3 client.py
-And the client, to send the requests when u execute the client, will open automatically other teminal(utils.py), that terminal will show u all the messagens.
+And the client, to send the requests when u execute the client, will ask for a name (nick name), that name will show for all users are connected in the server when u send messagens.